lealoth/Sibelium-cognitive-architecture/README.md

 - LLM_BACKEND: "local", "cloud", or "hybrid"

-- CLOUD_API_KEY: Your OpenRouter API key (for cloud models)  High-capacity, good-quality models that are not easily saturated with a large amount of context are recommended.
+- CLOUD_API_KEY: Your OpenRouter API key (for cloud models)

+- CLOUD_MODEL_PREMIUM = "google/gemini-2.0-flash-001"   High-capacity, good-quality models that are not easily saturated with a large amount of context are recommended.

 - GPU_BACKEND: "vulkan" or "cuda"